Pages

 'But I've been told there was a bus station in Tumbes and that's where I want to go.'
 The fellow shrugged and said I was wrong.

-'We're going to take you to the border.
+'We're going to the border.
+It's one hour drive.
 No problem.
 We're going to take good care of you.'

 It was the ‘we´re going to take good care of you’ part that made me anxious and my heart started to turn over and do back flips, but I remained outwardly calm and jovial because before I could say ‘let me out of the car you jackasses,’ we were speeding down the highway towards Huayaquillas.